getsentry/rfcs/text/0073-usage-of-transaction-types.md

 ### Cons <a name="option-2-cons"></a>

 1. Doesn't work for spans.
-2. Extend protocol and data structures.
+2. Extends protocol and data structures.
 3. `type` is already available in Discover via `issue.category`.
 4. Doesn't give insight into which types of transactions/spans our users are interacting with.

 ## Option 3: Transaction Info Type <a name="option-3"></a>

-Add a new property to the [transaction info](https://develop.sentry.dev/sdk/event-payloads/transaction/#transaction-annotations) named `origin`
+Add a new property to the [transaction info](https://develop.sentry.dev/sdk/event-payloads/transaction/#transaction-annotations) named `origin`.

 ### Cons <a name="option-3-cons"></a>

 1. Doesn't work for spans.
 2. Naming is similar to `source` and can be confusing.
 3. Only works for transactions.
-4. Extend protocol and data structures..
+4. Extends protocol and data structures.
 5. Doesn't give insight into which types of transactions/spans our users are interacting with.

 ## Option 4: Use Amplitude <a name="option-4"></a>

 Most transactions/spans already contain enough information to identify the type.
 We can use Amplitude to grab that information, such as transaction and span names and operations, to classify them.
-This option works great in combination with any other option and is not mutually exclusive..
+This option works great in combination with any other option and is not mutually exclusive.

 ### Pros <a name="option-4-pros"></a>